-The Cleveland Foundation is the world’s first community foundation and one of the largest today with assets of $3.2 billion and 2021 grants of more than $124 million.
-We are also a national leader in social impact investing with a $185 million program that is among the largest community foundation social impact investing initiatives in the country.
-As such, it stands to influence the market and the practice of social investing in addition to its primary purpose of advancing Northeast Ohio’s economy and our place-based mission.
-As we accelerate our social impact investing program, it represents a significant moment in our organization’s history and a proud era for community philanthropy.
+The Cleveland Foundation is the world’s first community foundation — and one of the largest nationally — with nearly $3 billion in assets and annual grants of more than $120 million made in partnership with our donors since 2020.
+In addition to our grantmaking, the Cleveland Foundation is a national leader in impact investing, with $385 million in direct and indirect impact investments.
+As such, it stands to influence the market and the practice of social investing, in addition to its primary purpose of advancing Northeast Ohio’s economy and our place-based mission.

 Partnering for Social Impact